 Information Systems at the Nebraska College of Technical Agriculture provides easy access for the large variety of campus users.
-Currently, the campus has three computer labs comprised of PC systems of various speeds.
+Currently, the campus has three main computer labs and a smaller computer lab in each of the three dorms, comprised of PC systems of various speeds.
 All systems are capable of multimedia and are running Windows.